nephlm/gnosis2/docs/source/hero_creation/edges.md

     The Favor must be spent by the end of the challenge, or it is lost.
     The other player can use this gifted Favor for anything they might use Favor for.
-The cost to activate this edge increases by 1 favor each time it is used during a challenge.
+The cost to activate this edge increases by 1 Favor each time it is used during a challenge.
 * **Divine Blessing of Loki**
     * *Description:* The Hero calls upon Loki and asks them to bless the deceptions of one of their comrades.